Table of Contents

 The services available differ by region, and each of the 12 AAAs has a separate budget and the flexibility to spend their funding as they best see fit for their aging population.
 Most regions of the state offer nutritional assistance in the form of home delivered and congregate meals, transportation assistance for medical appointments and errands, personal care, and homemaker services.
 Some subsidize adult day care.

 Eligibility for Older Americans Act services in Ohio is relatively straightforward.
 Persons must be legal Ohio residents who are aged 60 plus, or they must be caring for someone who is a senior Ohioan and meets the eligibility guidelines.
+There are no financial (income and assets) requirements in order to receive services via the OAA.
+(Voluntary donations are encouraged and are based on one’s income.)
 Aging agency staff assesses the applicant's level of needed care, but it is not clear exactly how higher needs individuals are prioritized.

 Unfortunately, eligibility and prioritization is not the same thing.
 As a result of budget constraints, someone can be eligible for services, but placed lower on the priority list.
 Priority is given to low-income families, those living in rural areas of the state, and to a lesser extent, minorities.